cite-architecture/CitableObject.jl/docs/src/trait.md

 # The `CitableTrait`

 The `CitableBase` package defines a `CitableTrait`.
-Types implementing the trait implement a function, `urn`, that identifies an object by a value that is a subtype of `Urn`.
+For any Julia type, the value of the trait is identified by a singleton value returned by the `citabletrait` function.
+By default, the value of the trait is` NotCitable()`.
+(See a fuller discussion in the [documentation for `CitableBase`](https://cite-architecture.github.io/CitableBase.jl/stable/citable/#Implementing-the-CitableTrait)).

-By default, the value of the trait for a subtype of `Urn` is `Citable`.
-There are times, however, when it may be useful to have a more specific value for the trait.
-For that situation, the `CitableText` package defines the `CitableByCite2Urn` type.
-Here is an example of how you can use it.
+The `CitableObject` package defines a singleton-type `CitableByCite2Urn` which you use as the value for `CitableTrait` for your own types of content identified by `Cite2Urn`s.
+Here is a brief example.

-Define your custom type, import `CitableTrait`, and assign it the value `CitableByCite2Urn()` for your new type.
-Implement the `urn` function.
+First define your type with a `Cite2Urn`.

 ```@example trait
 using CitableBase, CitableObject